 The Traditional Witch ~ Beginner's Traditional Witchcraft 101

-Underlying most Trad Witchcraft spirituality is the concept of pantheism or panentheism.
+Underlying many Trad Crafter's spirituality is the concept of pantheism or to a lesser extent, panentheism.
 They are similar but different.

 We also believe that Nature encompasses the physical world as well as the Spirit World and that Nature and the Spirit World are in fact part of God.

-To the pantheist and panentheist, the divine is not a remote monotheistic "Almighty God" male king figure kept busy judging and punishing us.
-Instead, the divine is an intimate deity concept that surrounds us in this world and is very much part of everything in our lives, but more, that we are part of Deity.
+To the pantheist and panentheist, the divine is not a remote monotheistic "Almighty God" male-king-on-a-gold-throne figure, an old dude kept busy judging and punishing.
+Instead, the divine should be an intimate deity concept that surrounds us in this world and is very much part of everything in our lives.

 But for many it is Nature that evokes a religious feeling of awe and belonging, and it is Nature that we recognize as sacred.

-While pantheism or panentheism is a worldview most share in the Traditional Craft, traditionally Trad Crafters also subscribe to some form of polytheism in a complimentary belief system.
+While pantheism or panentheism is a worldview most share in the Traditional Craft, traditionally Trad Crafters also subscribe to some form of polytheism as a complimentary belief system.
 This dual approach is held by the vast majority of Crafters.
-It is in fact one belief system with two aspects.
+It is seen as one belief system with two aspects.

 Polytheism is the belief in more than one god, usually in the form of a few specific gods or a pantheon of gods.
 These gods are always directly related to British pagan history.
 These include either local British gods, or the gods from the Norse, Germanic (Saxon), Celtic, or Roman cultures.